EthelChila01/Data-Professional-Survey-Breakdown/README.md

    1. How many people took part in the survey
    2. Which countries took part in the survey
-   3. What are their average salaries respective of their job titles
+   3. What are the average salaries corresponding to their respective job titles?
    4. What is the average age of the survey takers
    5. What is their most favourite programing language
    6. What is the average salary for each gender
-   7. How happy are they with their salries
+   7. How happy are they with their salries(ranked from 0 to 10)?
    8. How happy are they with their Work-life balance (ranked from 0 to 10)?